JudyBJensen/P1_Analyze-New-York-Subway-Ridership/P6_Prosper-Loans-DataViz/readme.md

 ##Summary
-This visualization presents Prosper loans as an alternative to investors for other long term fixed investments such as 5 year CDs.
+This visualization presents Prosper loans as an alternative to investors compared to other long term fixed investments such as 5 year CDs.
 The primary audience is investors in Prosper peer to peer loans (not borrowers or investors in the company).
 The chart clearly shows Prosper loans, on average, provide a better fixed annual return to investors than a 5 year CD.
 In addition, while 5 year CD rates have declined, Prosper loans returns have increased over time.
 The time frame presented is specifically from Q3 2009 to Q1 2011.
-There are two reasons for this.
+There are two reasons for this:
 * On July 12,  2009, Prosper loans resumed trading after a 6 month quiet period with three changes to their business model that positively impacted the return on loans for investors.*
 	* Implemented Prosper loan ratings (A through HR) that contributed to the loan rate for the borrower.
 	* Transitioned from a variable priced loan determined using an eBay type auction model to a fixed priced loan determined by the Prosper rating